Top-rated local movers that handle Chicago to Overland Park moves

 After getting comfortable in your new Kansas home, it’s time to see what Overland Park is all about.
 Whether you’re into food, art, nature, or nightlife — there’s plenty to check out:

-- Outdoor recreation: The city's Deanna Rose Children's Farmstead, Overland Park Arboretum and Botanical Gardens, and Indian Creek Greenway — and more, offering great opportunities to hike, bike, or relax in nature.
+- Outdoor recreation: The city’s Deanna Rose Children’s Farmstead, Overland Park Arboretum and Botanical Gardens, and Indian Creek Greenway — among other sites — are great places to hike, ride bikes, or just enjoy nature.

 FAQ